mecha-cms/mecha/README.md

  4. Take a look on the available extensions and layouts that you might be interested.
  5. Upload your extension files to `.\lot\x` and your layout files to `.\lot\y`.
 They’re auto-loaded.
  6. Read on how to add pages and tags.
 Learn on how to create pages from the author by looking at the [source code](https://github.com/mecha-cms/site "GitHub").
- 7. Install the panel extension if you are stuck by doing everything manually.
+ 7. Install [Panel](https://github.com/mecha-cms/x.panel "Panel Extension") extension if you are stuck by doing everything manually.
 You always have the full control to remove this extension without having to worry that your site will stop running after doing so.

 Alternatives
 ------------